Exawind/exawind-builder/doc/source/reference.rst

    system that users are using ``exawind-builder`` on and rarely needs to be changed by the user.

+.. envvar:: EXAWIND_EXTRA_USER_MODULES

+   A list of extra modules that must be loaded before performing any actions.

 .. envvar:: EXAWIND_NUM_JOBS

    The maximum number of parallel build jobs to execute when ``make`` is